 After completing a bachelor’s or additional master’s degree, you must take an exam to earn your social work license.
 The Association of Social Work Boards (ASWB) administers the test for the license.
 To receive a clinical level of license (the highest level), you will need to have an MSW, pass the ASWB exam, and have three years of experience working under a licensed clinician who can recommend licensure.

-Different states have different rules when it comes to licensing.
-Some states make medical social workers pass a state licensure exam in addition to the exam administered by ASWB.
+Different states may have different rules when it comes to licensing.
+Some states require medical social workers to pass a state licensure exam in addition to the exam administered by ASWB.
 You can apply for your license after completing all the above steps.

 In addition to qualifying and gaining a license, medical social workers can take specialized certifications to improve their knowledge in a particular area.
 This can be very beneficial for standing out against other candidates.
 Specialized areas may include pediatrics, oncology, or emergency and trauma.